marioskogias/bob.learn.mlp/doc/c_cpp_api.rst

 .. cpp:type:: PyBobLearnCostObject

-   The pythonic object representation for a :py:class:`xbob.learn.mlp.Cost` object.
+   The pythonic object representation for a :py:class:`bob.learn.mlp.Cost` object.
 It is the base class of all derive cost types available in
    |project|.